DETAILED ACTION

 forming a layer stack comprising a device layer 16 and an insulator layer 14 [abstract, 0039, 0041, 0055, 062] wherein the device layer 16 “silicon active layer” comprises electronic elements “field effect transistor FET”, and wherein the insulator layer 14 is adjacent to a back surface of the device layer 16 “silicon active layer”, referring to FIG. 6C;

-adhesive bonding, using mounting material 53, a spacer disk 62 “heat spreader” on the layer stack on a side opposite the device layer 16 “silicon active layer”, wherein the spacer disk 62 and the layer stack form a wafer composite [0077-0079], referring to FIGS.6A-6C; and
+adhesive bonding, using mounting material 53, a spacer disk 62 “heat spreader” on the layer stack to a side of the insulating layer 14 opposite the device layer 16 “silicon active layer”, wherein the spacer disk 62 and the layer stack form a wafer composite [0077-0079], referring to FIGS.6A-6C.
+Examiner notes that the heat spreader disk 62 is indirectly bonded to a side of the insulating layer 14, hence meeting the claimed limitation as the claim language, according to the broadest reasonable interpretation can be direct or indirect boding; and

 dividing the wafer composite into a plurality of individual semiconductor chips, wherein each semiconductor chip 2 comprises a portion of the layer stack and a portion of the spacer disk 62 “heat spreader”, referring to FIG. 6C [0079].
 Since the dicing process is performed after the heat spreader 62 “spacer” is attached to the device layer 16 “silicon active layer”, the claimed limitation is met.